This article is a companion piece to this video

 - Bring finality to the claim

 - Does the release specify the date of loss, location of accident, and claim number?
 These identifiers protect you from releasing more than necessary, and other serious consequences further on in the subrogation process.

 - Is the relationship between all parties clearly defined whenever possible?
 For example, rather than referring to in insurer as “ABC Insurance Company,” your release language should specify “ABC Insurance Company, as subrogee of Jane Policy Holder.”

-- Finally, does the release accurately and clearly reflect your understanding of the agreement?
+- Finally, does the release accurately and clearly reflect your understanding of the original agreement?

 - If the release names someone you don’t recognize, be sure to seek clarification on their identity.
 It could be a third party who may have liability under the claim.
 You don’t want to inadvertently release them from liability.